autoplot/documentation/docs/datasources/ascii.md

 ~~~~~
 https://github.com/autoplot/documentation/blob/master/docs/datasources/examples/twocolumn.dat?column=temperature
 ~~~~~
+Note that if the first column (field0) is an ISO8601 time, then it is automatically read in as a timetag for each measurement.

 ## Reading in the Entire File as a Bundle
+The entire file can be read in as a "bundle", which is a two-element array of data, ds[ntime,ncol], with the first index for the record and the second for the column.

+NOTE THERE'S A BUG WHERE THE UNITS ARE NOT READ IN PROPERLY!

 ## Parsing with Regular Expressions
 A regular expression is a well-known and standard tool in text parsing, and can be